Westfield Mt Gravatt: History

-In 1998, David Jones relocated from its original location to a new 2 level store that was built on the site of the original Woolworths store.
+In 1998, David Jones relocated from its original location to a new 2 level store that was built on the site of the original Woolworths supermarket.
 Woolworths relocated to a new store that was built on a second level that was added to the 1980 extension.
 The original David Jones store was converted into a multi level car park.
 A Big-W discount department store opened as part of a new second level on the 1986 extension.

 In 2000, the outdoor dining and entertainment precinct known as Town Square was added in what was originally a small bus station zone and car park at the main entrance to the centre.
 Two white painted breeze block walls at the rear of Grill’d and Mad Mex's are remnants of the original male and female public toilets that serviced the bus station.
 As part of this expansion, a 16 screen Birch Carroll and Coyle Megaplex (now Event Cinemas) opened on the northern end of the centre.

 In 2003, an expansion was added to the west of the 1986 extension which added a new mall on the first level where the Coles supermarket was located.
 The Coles supermarket relocated to the end of this new mall.
 Harvey Norman opened a store on the second level which occupies the area above this new mall.

 2014 saw the opening of another expansion in which a Myer department store, a Target discount department store (which previously traded in the Mount Gravatt Plaza shopping centre on Creek Road, Mount Gravatt), an Aldi supermarket, a market precinct and approximately 100 specialty stores were added to the centre.
 The centre's Kmart store closed on 2 March and later reopened in a new store with the opening of the expansion on 18 September.

 On 8 August 2022, the centre was renamed Westfield Mt [sic] Gravatt to better reflect its location, although the centre is not in the suburb of Mount Gravatt but in the neighbouring suburb of Upper Mount Gravatt.